 “I think all of the adults liked our kids and were willing to hang out with them at various times.
 But I think you also have to be aware of when your kids are causing issues.
 There are a lot of kid actors who behave inappropriately for a backstage area.
 The adult actors often don’t want to cause problems by saying something, and we certainly don’t want to discipline any child ourselves, but it can be a sticky situation to tell a parent about behavioral issues.”

 Of course, since the parent isn’t backstage, the only way a parent can really find out if there are any issues, is to have someone tell them.
 So that is when the wrangler, stage manager or company manager comes into play.
 But it also helps if a parent develops a relationship with the adult cast as much as one can without being intrusive.”

-This is the parents’ most important responsibility.
-You will be required to leave your child alone at the theatre, picking them up for lunches, dinner and after the show.
-Physical safety isn’t as much of a consideration, due to the strong labor unions for the crew.
-They generally are very careful to make sure the work environment safe, but even then occasionally accidents happen.
-Where are you if your child gets hurt in the theatre?
+This is a parent’s most important responsibility.
+You will be required to leave your child at the theatre, picking them up for lunches, dinner and after the show.
+Physical safety isn’t as much of a consideration, thanks to strong labor unions for the crew.
+They generally are very careful to make sure the work environment is safe, but occasionally, accidents do happen.
+Where are you if your child gets hurt in the theater?

 Trust your instincts.
-Keep in mind that actors are not background checked.
-There is a quite popular adult male actor that is performing on Broadway right now.
-He was convicted of a sex offense with a teen girl just last year.
-But he still works.
+Keep in mind that actors are NOT background checked, and there is no law saying that registered sex offenders can’t work on Broadway.
+There is a popular male actor that is performing on Broadway right now.
+He was convicted of a sex offense against a teen girl, but he still works.